boostedsvj/svj_uboost/README.md

 ### Create and apply a DDT

-The boosted search is using a DDT to decorrelate the both BDT.
+The boosted search is using a DDT to decorrelate the BDT.
 This DDT can be created, evaluated, and studied using the following commands:

 ```bash
 # Create the BDT on QCD background and plot 2D maps